jsfxfs/CLM/README.md

 ### Dataset Preparation

 This repository trains a 3D Gaussian Splatting model using COLMAP-formatted input datasets.
 A COLMAP-formatted dataset contains a list of images with their corresponding camera poses, as well as an initial sparse point cloud that roughly represents the scene structure.
-This repository can reconstruct a detailed 3DGS model that captures intricate details from these images.
+This repository can reconstruct a detailed 3DGS model that captures intricate details from these images within the colmap-formatted dataset.

 The following two COLMAP-formatted example datasets are available for use in the following guide:
 - **Mip360 Dataset**: Download from https://jonbarron.info/mipnerf360/